larsskaret/ais-pipeline/README.md

 This is a data pipeline that daily retrieves zip files from a source web page and stores it in a cloud datalake and a data warehouse.
 The data is then transformed and prepared for presentation.
 Finally, the data is presented on a dashboard.

+The infrastructure is created running Terraform from GitHub Codespaces.
+The entire infrastructure will be created running one script file (see instructions below).

+The pipeline code is located on a compute engine in Google Cloud that is scheduled to be powered on a limitied amount of time every day in order to save cost.
+Running the code is orchestrated from Prefect Cloud.

 ## Context

 This is the final project for the DataTalks.Club Data Engineering Zoomcamp.
 It's a free, practical, 10-week long course about the main concepts in Data Engineering.